Modular Koszul duality for Soergel bimodules: Preliminaries

-Each diagram (to be read from bottom to top) is ``$s$-colored,'' but we will always have a fixed $s$ in mind.
+Each diagram is ``$s$-colored,'' but we will always have a fixed $s$ in mind.

-These diagrams are borrowed from~\cite{EK, Eli, EW-soergel-calculus}.
-We treat them as ordinary symbols rather than embedded graphs up to isotopy.
+These diagrams are borrowed from~\cite{EKh, Eli-dihedral, EW-soergel-calculus}, but we treat them as symbols like any other (rather than embedded graphs up to isotopy).
 However, the topology of the diagram reminds us whether the $R$-action can be moved from right to left: we have